DoctorMcKay/node-steam-user/README.md

 	- `code` - The Steam Guard auth code
 - `lastCodeWrong` - `true` if you're using 2FA and the last code you provided was wrong, `false` otherwise

-If the `promptSteamGuardCode` option is disabled, this event will be emitted when Steam requests a Steam Guard code from us.
+This event will be emitted when Steam requests a Steam Guard code from us.
 You should collect the code from the user somehow and then call the `callback` with the code as the sole argument.

+If no listener is bound to this event, then `steam-user` will prompt the user for a code via stdin.

 Example: